elemaudio/website/src/pages/docs/tutorials/web-midi.md

 # Web MIDI

-This tutorial explains the basics of controlling an Elementary Audio app with the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
+This tutorial explains the basics of controlling an Elementary Audio app with MIDI.
+We will use the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) in this tutorial, but the approach to controlling Elementary through MIDI could be adapted to MIDI in a plugin or another MIDI source.

 The code discussed in this tutorial is available in the MIT-licensed [elementary-webmidi-demo](https://github.com/bgins/elementary-webmidi-demo) repository.

 ## Playing notes

 We will create a simple web app that plays notes sent by a MIDI controller.
 The app will:

 - Detect when a MIDI device is connected and disconnected